stlalpha/docker-bbs-renegade/README.md

 Using a capable terminal package (I recommend [netrunner](http://mysticbbs.com/downloads.html) or [syncterm](https://syncterm.bbsdev.net)) - connect to your host on port 23.
 You should

-The jgoerzen/dos-bbs docs describe this.
-Please refer to it.
+The jgoerzen/dos-bbs docs describe all of the underlying mechanisms in detail.
+Please refer to it if you are looking to understand how it all functions.

-# More Information

- adsasd

 # Source

-This is prepared by John Goerzen <jgoerzen@complete.org> and the source can be found at https://github.com/jgoerzen/docker-bbs-renegade
+This is prepared by stlalpha <stlalpha@vision2bbs.com> and the source can be found at https://github.com/stlalpha/docker-bbs-vision2

 # Copyright